PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 select the standard input device used for sound recording and adjust the volume control.

 To become acquainted with the software, in particular the selection of data by setting appropriate trigger conditions, it is useful to use a microphone signal as input source.
-Initially, the only the oscilloscope with a very low trigger  level is started:
+Initially, only the oscilloscope with a very low trigger  level is started:
    > `python3 scGammaDetector.py -n -o -l 100`

 This will show raw data from the soundcard in the oscilloscope display.
 Now make some noise, e .g. by clapping your hands or snipping your fingers, and you will see some short signals well above the average noise level.
 Remember the typical signal level